pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_4/index.md

 ---
-title: 'A finite-volume method for fluctuating dynamical density functional theory'
+title: 'Geometry-induced phase transition in fluids: Capillary prewetting'
-enumerate_ind: 20 # enumeration index
+enumerate_ind: 4 # enumeration index
 is_title_year: true # add year to title

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - A. Russo
-  - S. Perez
-  - M. A. Duran-Olivencia
   - admin
-  - J. A. Carillo
+  - N. Savva
   - S. Kalliadasis

 # Author notes (optional)